TD-Addon/StandardsValidator/WARNINGS.md

 ### Reports crimes despite having >= 70 fight
 This NPC is likely to be hostile, but has an alarm of >= 100, meaning the player can get a bounty fighting them.

+### Does not report crimes despite being a guard
+This NPC has the guard class but does not quite function as a guard.

 ### Is not using animation epos_kha_upr_anim_X.nif
 This NPC is not using upright Khajiit animations.